eBay/TrustFabric/Overview.md

 -   Admission Webhooks

 -   Application Specific Sidecars
-    -   Identity, access token refresh and delivery
+    -   Identity, Access token refresh and delivery
     -   Verification of Caller Identity and Claims

 Standards and Specifications